“He set off a firework on the 88 piano keys which excited the audience in the Kulturzentrum right from the start”

 Juan Carlos holds degrees from the Yale School of Music (MM '09, AD '10) where he studied with Boris Berman.
 He previously studied in Spain under Julia Diaz-Yanes and Claudio Martinez-Mehner.

-For the season 2017-2018, Juan Carlos returns to the North American and European stages, and will make his debut in Mexico, Colombia and China both as soloist and recitalist.
+For this season 2018-2019, Juan Carlos returns to Carnegie Hall with the Chamber Orchestra of New York, the North and South American, and European stages, and will make his debut in St. Martin in the Fields, Mexico and Argentina.